Oscillatory approximations and maximum entropy principle for the Euler system of gas dynamics: Introduction

 To recover well posedness, extra \emph{admissibility conditions} inspired by the physical background of gas dynamics can be appended to the weak formulation of the problem.
 Notably, the Second law of thermodynamics can be incorporated in the form of \emph{entropy inequality}

 In view of the impermeability boundary condition \eqref{E4}, the total entropy

-is a non--decreasing function of time.
-Unfortunately, the recent results based on the method of convex integration show that the Euler system, even if appended by the entropy inequality \eqref{E8}, remains ill posed at least in the multidimensional case $d=2,3$, see \cite{ChFe2023}, \cite{FeKlKrMa}, Klingenberg et al \cite{KlKrMaMa}.
+is a non-decreasing function of time.
+Unfortunately, the recent results based on the method of convex integration show that the Euler system, even if appended by the entropy inequality \eqref{E8a}, remains ill posed at least in the multidimensional case $d=2,3$, see \cite{ChFe2023}, \cite{FeKlKrMa}, Klingenberg et al. \cite{KlKrMaMa}.